Family kitchen remodeling that’s one to grow on.

 “We had a positive gut feeling right from the start.
 He was very professional and made us feel comfortable… A kitchen remodel is the ‘Mac Daddy” of all home remodeling projects.
 We wanted to know that this kind of project was in the hands of someone we could trust completely.”

-What was done: DeVol Construction provided the Hills with a completely new kitchen in the same space as the original.
+What was done: DeVol Design Build Remodel provided family kitchen remodeling for the Hills with a completely new kitchen in the same space as the original.
 They installed a large new window to bring in more light – and provide Kathy with a clearer view of the backyard and back deck.
 The kitchen features new cabinets, new countertops and new appliances.
 The Hills wanted the work to be completed over the summer.
 Work began in early June 2007, and was completed in mid-August.

 Concern for the kids: One of the primary concerns of the Hills was to ensure the safety of their young children during the kitchen renovation process.
 “At a pre-construction meeting, we talked about what would be dangerous,” according to Kathy.
 “For example, the installation of the new kitchen window involved removal of part of a brick wall over the back deck… DeVol partitioned off their workspace, sealing it in plastic with a zipper door, to help keep the kids safe from the construction area.”